Release Date: On DVD & Blu-ray, June 4th.

 Here's the thing about Warm Bodies; if you like light-hearted romantic comedies, then you'll probably find this movie to be sweet and enjoyable.
-Conversely, if you're really into zombie movies, then you'll still find this one sweet and enjoyable, but a bit unsatisfying.
+Conversely, if you're really into Zombie movies, then you'll still find this one sweet and enjoyable, but otherwise a bit unsatisfying.

 Warm Bodies is the story of a post Zombie Apocalypse world in which the undead can actually think and even sort of talk (though it's mostly through grunts and moans, at least externally.)
 For them, eating the brains of the living is nasty business, but their hunger is too intense to resist... not to mention that eating brains allows them to experience their victim's most cherished memories, thus making them feel alive again.
 Nice twist.

 |Even in the afterlife, teenage boys still mope around pining away for girls they can never have.|

 |"You can, like, still get a boner and stuff, right?"|

 Nicholas Hoult turns in a fun little performance as R, the lovelorn Emo Zombie who wants nothing more than to be normal again, so that he can bone the hot chick in the movie.
 Teresa Palmer is great as the hot chick whom he wants to bone.
 Everyone here does a solid job with the material they're given, which at times feels a bit run of the mill.
 We enjoyed the movie, we just have a feeling that we're just a tad outside of its core demographic is all.

 |Even in death, a teenage boy's main goal in life is to get his hands on some boobs.|